Pathfinder - The Monk Handbook

 but intimidate generally isn't in the Monk's wheelhouse.

-- Boar Ferocity: Now you actually can deal piercing damage.
+- Boar Ferocity: Now you can deal piercing damage.
 Demoralizing target for free when you rend flesh is nice, but intimidate generally isn't in the Monk's wheelhouse.

 - Crane Style: The Crane style is very defensive, and